amerello/Theia/docs/source/features.rst

     ``input_image``: The image that you want to detect keypoints on.

-    ``keypoints``: An output vector of the keypoint pointers that have been detected and successfully had descriptors extracted.
+    ``keypoints``: An output vector of the keypoint points that have been detected and successfully had descriptors extracted.

     ``float_descriptors or binary_descriptors``: A container for the descriptors